arthurlovekin/annotated_kalman_filter/README.md

 During development I would make all the figures separately in the "figures" folder, then copy-paste them into the article.
-The "js" folder contains some javascript related to interactive elements (like "draggable-number" and "mathjax-dynamic-initialization"), while other files (like "kalman-filter-functions") contain the meat of the code driving the Kalman Filter.
+The "js" folder contains some javascript related to interactive elements (like "draggable-number" and "mouse-effects-manager"), while other files (like "kalman-filter-functions") contain the meat of the code driving the Kalman Filter.
 I also made proof-of-concepts for the different interactive elements I wanted to make, and I have left these in "interaction_examples".
 Finally, the